UniTime/unitime-doc/edit-time-pattern.md

 ## Screen Description

-The Edit Time Pattern screen provides an interface for editing an existing time pattern.
+The Add and Edit Time Pattern screens provide interface for adding a new time pattern or editing an existing time pattern.

 ## Details